South America

 Where should you stay when visiting Perito Moreno?

 Most visitors will opt to overnight in the town of El Calafate, the popular stop offering a bevy of hotels and lodges at varying budgets.
-The countryside surrounding El Calafate is also home to some rather gorgeous estancias (farmhouse) that make for particularly quaint and rewarding stays.
+The countryside surrounding El Calafate is also home to some rather gorgeous estancias (farmhouses) that make for particularly quaint and rewarding stays.
 If you fancy something a little different, opt for an estancia stay when visiting Perito Moreno and you can add a beautiful cultural experience (not to mention a culinary one) into your trip.

 shutterstock 782045569By Marta navarroP 800